sass/sass/doc-src/HAML_REFERENCE.md

   Defaults to `['textarea', 'pre']`.
   See also [Whitespace Preservation](#whitespace_preservation).

+{#encoding-option} `:encoding`
+: The encoding to use for the HTML output.
+  Only available in Ruby 1.9 or higher.
+  This can be a string or an `Encoding` Object.
+  Note that Haml **does not** automatically re-encode Ruby values;
+  any strings coming from outside the application should be converted before being passed into the Haml template.
+  Defaults to `Encoding.default_internal` or, if that's not set, `"utf-8"`.

 ## Plain Text

 A substantial portion of any HTML document is its content,